Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Design

 \subsection{Baselines}

-We use several competitive baseline approaches and parameter selection strategies to evaluate federated NMT. \textbf{PMFL}~\cite{weller-etal-2022-pretrained} is the basic FL framework that uses a pre-trained model for federated NMT without any decision-making mechanism. \textbf{${\text{DP}_{g}}$} and \textbf{${\text{DP}_{l}}$} are the recent methods from ~\cite{passban-etal-2022-training} that select which tensors to send by comparing the norm difference between the previous and current client models.
-Their thresholding mechanism sorts based on the norm difference and either send the top 50\% ({${\text{DP}_{g}}$) or bottom 50\% ({${\text{DP}_{l}}$) of tensors during the aggregation process.
+We use several competitive baseline approaches and parameter selection strategies compare with {\tt MetaSend} in federated NMT. \textbf{PMFL}~\cite{weller-etal-2022-pretrained} is the basic FL framework that uses a pre-trained model for federated NMT without any decision-making mechanism. \textbf{${\text{DP}_{g}}$} and \textbf{${\text{DP}_{l}}$} are recent methods from~\cite{passban-etal-2022-training} that select which tensors to send by comparing the norm difference between the previous and current client models.
+Their thresholding mechanism first sorts the parameters by norm differences and either sends the top 50\% ({${\text{DP}_{g}}$) or the bottom 50\% ({${\text{DP}_{l}}$) of parameters for aggregation.
 We also include the results from a random configuration, \textbf{RandSend}, which randomly sends 50\% of the tensors during FL aggregation.
+In addition to the baselines designed for federated multilingual NMT,we compare our method to \textbf{top-k sparsification}~\cite{Wang2022FederatedLW} and \textbf{Adaptive Parameter Freezing (APF)}~\cite{Chen2024SynchronizeOT}, two recent communication-efficient FL methods intended for more generic ML tasks.
+Top-k sparsification sorts the model parameters based on their absolute values and sends only the largest k parameters for aggregation.
+APF employs an observation window consisting of a certain number of consecutive model updates from recent past rounds to compute perturbations and determine which parameters need to be communicated. }